All Episodes

 Well, that was the judge.

-We had a lot of fun with that judge, and Reed asked what happened to the rapist, and oh, he plea bargained, got him off with time served in the county jail, and he'd been in the county jail for about two months.
+And, oh, he plea bargained, got him off with time served in a county jail, and he'd been in the county jail for about two months.

-When asked why Taylor wanted a female lawyer, she responded, Who knows?
+When asked why Taylor wanted a female lawyer, she responded, who knows?

-Probably saw a TV show, he just wanted one.
+Probably saw a TV show.

 Taylor pled guilty to unlawful fondling of a child, sentenced to one year in prison, two months reduced for time served.

-He died in nineteen ninety-two.
+He died in 1992.

-Now this is something that she talks about differently in her book.
+Now, this is something that she talks about differently in her book.

 I don't think Clinton's for women or girls.